Using custom extensions in the Affinity Home Page Builder

 1. In your Recharge merchant portal, select Storefront and click Customer portal.

-2. Depending on where you want the custom extension to render, select Header, Main column, or Right column and click Add a section.
+3. Depending on where you want the custom extension to render, select Header, Main column, or Right column, then click Add a section.

 Field